nsongst/senior-dog-health-care/pages/about.md

 {% include feature/image.html objectid="SDHC070" %}

-## About the Collection
+<span style="font-family: 'Bradley Hand ITC', sans-serif; font-size: 1.5em; font-weight: bold">About the Collection

-This collection was created for the purpose of users learning more about the care of senior dogs, in particular Miniature Schnauzers.
+<span style="font-family: 'Perpetua', sans-serif; font-size: 1.2em;">This collection was created for the purpose of users learning more about the care of senior dogs, in particular Miniature Schnauzers.
 The creator of this collection, Nicole Songstad, has a Miniature Schnauzer named Ralphie who is 13 years old.
 Ralphie has several health conditions that affect his quality of life.
-This collection is made available to users who are interested in learning more about caring for their Miniature Schnauzer's typical health conditions.
+This collection is made available to users who are interested in learning more about caring for their Miniature Schnauzer's typical health conditions.</span>

 <span style="font-family: 'Bradley Hand ITC', sans-serif; font-size: 1.5em; font-weight: bold">Development of Ralphie's Health Conditions</span>